This is a brief description of Sweet’s syndrome that you can share with friends and family.

 What is Sweet’s Syndrome?

-Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that causes fever, painful skin lesions, fatigue, headaches, muscle pain (myalgia), joint pain (arthralgia), joint pain and swelling (arthritis), eye problems, and sometimes mouth problems.
+Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that causes fever, painful skin lesions, fatigue, headaches, muscle pain, joint pain (arthralgia), joint pain and swelling (arthritis), eye problems, and sometimes mouth ulcers.
 You may experience it once, or have repeat flare-ups.
 Most lesions appear on the face, neck, and upper extremities, but can develop on other parts of the body.
 However, lesions are not always present.
 On rare occasions, the lesions can develop in internal joints and organs causing a variety of other symptoms.
 There are also several variant (unusual) forms of SS.

 What causes it?